mighty-gerbils/gerbil/doc/tutorials/advanced-ensemble.md

 ### Using an httpd ensemble

-A single server is just that: one process, with one thread of control serving requests.
+A single server is just that: one process, with one OS thread of control serving requests.
 If we want to take advantage of multicore machines with process isolation, we can spawn more and multiplex on the socket using `SO_REUSEPORT` (the server does it by default).

-We can do this very easily by constructing an ensemble, and by doing that we take advantage of supervision and the all the available tooling from `gxensemble`.
+We can do this very easily by constructing an ensemble, and by doing that we take advantage of supervision and the all the available tooling from `gerbil ensemble`.

 Here is how we can configure an httpd ensemble:
 - we configure the ensemble root directory